Posted by IKO Community Management on June 21, 2019 at 9:00 AM

-Problem 1: A resident receives a $200 fine for leaving out their trash can over the weekend.
-Another resident files a formal HOA complaint letter about the 50 percent increase in monthly HOA fees.
+Problem 1: A resident receives a $200 fine for leaving out their trash-can over the weekend.
+Another resident files a formal HOA complaint about the 50 percent increase in monthly HOA fees.
 Excessive fines, HOA fees, and assessments are the top complaints by residents in homeowners association-regulated communities.

 Solution 1: As an HOA board member, you're responsible for financial management of the community.
 Look into your neighborhood’s governing documents and state law to determine where your rights lie within assigning reasonable HOA fees and penalties.